2601 E. Sunset Rd., Las Vegas, NV 89120

 Sunset Park Reservations Office hours:

 Call (702) 455-8241 or visit the Sports Annex Building (behind the tennis courts) to reserve one of the 7 volleyball courts or 9 softball fields and 2 Little League fields.
-Sports webpage:
+Field Allocations webpage

 With the latest park renovations, Sunset Park now has a total of 4 trails, 3.5 miles of pathway, each with different distance & compositions.
 Walk, jog or ride your bicycle on all the connecting trails & create a unique path with each visit.
 The shortest path is 1/4 mile & the largest is 1 mile.